Earthquake Thriller Shines Light on Gold Rush Town

 With no noticeable subterranean shaking, you can still get your thrills underground at nearby California Cavern, State Historic Landmark, in Mountain Ranch.
 As the state’s first show cave, opened in 1849 or 1850 (stories vary), early Gold Rush hopefuls used the cave for entertainment – in some strange ways that we wouldn’t ever consider today.
 Current walk tours explore passages and chambers detailing this interesting social history of the cave’s many uses including as a place for secret political meetings, a hideout for Black Bart, a wedding ceremony venue, and one of the most unusual liquor bar locations.

-Today, extended wild cave expeditions (by reservation) are also offered, taking visitors far beyond the walking tour areas of the cave, to climb, crawl and slither through deep recesses of mud, underground lakes, ravines decorated overhead with sparkling, crystalline formations on 2 and 4-hour adventure spelunking trips.
+Fast forward to the 21st century, and extended wild cave expeditions (by reservation) are also offered, taking visitors far beyond the walking tour areas of the cave, to climb, crawl and slither through deep recesses of mud, underground lakes, ravines decorated overhead with sparkling, crystalline formations on 2 and 4-hour adventure spelunking trips.
 The Mammoth Cave Expedition, available for ages 8 and up is a perfect family activity and great introduction to the sport of caving or spelunking.
 The Middle Earth Expedition, a full-on immersive tour for those with an adventurous bent is available for ages 16 and up.
 And if you want an obvious sign that earthquakes aren’t a big deal in Calaveras.
 Just look up at the ceiling in California Cavern or Moaning and Mercer Caverns for that matter.
 Those fragile calcite formations have decorated the caves for aeons.
 Any significant shaking and they’d be gone.
 Case closed.

 You can make reservations for California Cavern’s caving expeditions by calling 866-762-2837 or 209-736-2708 or by emailing [email protected].
 No reservations are necessary for walk tours.